 DekaBank Deutsche Girozentrale (DekaBank) is the securities service provider (Wertpapierhaus) for Sparkassen-Finanzgruppe (S-Finanzgruppe) and the bank is fully owned by the German Sparkassen (savings banks) through two joint shareholding companies.
-As of 30 June 2024, DekaBank reported consolidated balance-sheet assets of \notin 95.1 billion, which included \notin 24.8 billion of Dekacertificates (\notin 20.2 billion were sold to private customers and \notin 4.6 billion to institutional customers).
-As of the same date, the bank's asset management volume (off-balance sheet assets under management or AUM) amounted to \notin 377.4 billion (\notin 202.9 billion from private customers).
+As of 30 June 2024, DekaBank reported consolidated balance-sheet assets of €95.1 billion, which included €24.8 billion of Dekacertificates (€20.2 billion were sold to private customers and €4.6 billion to institutional customers).
+As of the same date, the bank's asset management volume (off-balance sheet assets under management or AUM) amounted to €377.4 billion (€202.9 billion from private customers and €174.5 billion from institutional customers).